-Weight isn't the same concern for amateurs however and there's pleasingly a wide and increasing choice of disc-equipped cross bikes out there waiting for you.
+Weight isn't the same concern for most amateurs however and there's pleasingly a wide and increasing choice of disc-equipped cross bikes out there waiting for you.
 Most disc brakes are of the cable variety but we expect to see a steady stream of lightweight hydraulic disc brakes in the next couple of years which will really shake the sport up.
 Their lack of servicing needs, durability, pad life and greater stopping power makes them an attractive - and for some a key - selling point.

 Whatever you think of disc brakes, there are many more disc-equipped cyclocross bikes coming to the market all the time.
 Two companies that offer a wide range of cyclocross bikes, Specialized and Felt, both revealed a slew of new cyclocross bikes with disc brakes for 2015, Specialized almost entirely offering a range of just disc bikes.

 What can I expect from a cyclocross race?

 Mud... and lots of it!
 Cross is an hour of fun tinged with the faint scent of suffering.
 A race requires a good deal of anaerobic fitness and a stomach for pain, which makes them a good way to keep fit during the winter.
 There are few more fun ways to get such a good dose of exercise in such a short space of time.